 Where Does the Stag Do Come From?

-Nowadays, stag dos, like hen parties, can take many different forms and don’t necessarily follow the stereotype portrayed in the media.
+Nowadays, stag dos can take many different forms and don’t necessarily follow the stereotype portrayed in the media.
 With changing attitudes, more people are now opting for alcohol-free stag dos for many different reasons.
 Whatever they may be, it’s a great way to save money and an even better way to make sure that you remember your stag do celebrations!